12 Effective Ayurveda Home Remedies for Cough & Cold

 8. Vomiting: Intense coughing spells may trigger a reflex that can lead to vomiting, especially in children or individuals with sensitive stomachs.

-9. Wheezing: Some coughs may be accompanied by a high-pitched whistling sound (wheezing) during breathing, which indicates narrowing of the airways.
+9. Wheezing: Some coughs may be accompanied by a high-pitched whistling sound (wheezing) during breathing, which indicates a narrowing of the airways.

 10. Nausea: Coughing can sometimes induce a feeling of nausea, especially when the cough is persistent and severe.